KellyLTran/KellyLTran/README.md

 <h1 align="center">👋 Hi, I'm Kelly</h1>

-🏫 I'm a junior Computer Science student at the University of Florida with a passion for data modeling and visualization along with full-stack application development.
+🏫 I'm a Computer Science student at the University of Florida with a passion for data modeling and visualization along with full-stack application development.

 🎉 **Welcome to my GitHub!** Here you’ll find all my programming projects and open-source contributions.